MRI-Lab-Graz/master-thesis-overleaf/START_HERE.md

 1. Go to https://www.overleaf.com and log in (or create a free account)
 2. Click **New Project** → **Upload Project**
-3. Upload this repository as a ZIP file (download it from GitHub first if needed)
+3. Upload the prepared `overleaf.zip` (from GitHub Releases) — or download this repository and upload it as a ZIP
 4. Keep all files and folders together — don't change the structure

 ---